-E. Appointment Procedures
+F. Appointment Procedures

-- 1. The hiring authority shall forward the completed Personnel Action Form with the selected candidate's application attached, all other applications and all materials relevant to the filling of the vacancy (e.g. examination results, interview records, etc.) to the Employment Officer. - 2.
-Return to the Employment Officer all applications and other materials within thirty (30) calendar days of the close out date of the vacancy. - 3.
-The selected candidate will be notified by the Employment Section if so requested by the hiring authority. - 4.
-Candidates not selected will be notified. - 5.
-Hiring wage rate is normally at the minimum of the position's salary range.
+- 1. The hiring authority shall forward the completed Personnel Action Form to Human Resources.
+All materials relevant to the filling of the vacancy (e.g. examination results, interview records, etc.) shall be retained and sent to records within thirty (30) calendar days of the close out date of the vacancy. - 2.
+The selected candidate is notified by the Employment Section and provided testing results and final offer of hire. - 3.
+Candidates not selected will be notified.

+4. Hiring wage rate is normally at the minimum of the position's salary range.
 Hiring wage rate up to ten (10) percent of the minimum may be paid with the County Manager's approval.
-Hiring wage rates more than ten (10) percent of the range minimum will require Board of County Commissioner approval. - F. Authority for hiring
+Hiring wage rates more than ten (10) percent of the range minimum will require Board of County Commissioner approval.

+G. Authority for hiring